 The easy answer to this question is, “A combination of aquaculture (farming fish) and hydroponics (growing plants in nutrient solution).”
 But there is much more to aquaponics.

 There is much enthusiasm for aquaponics, and for good reason.
 But not all the information you read on the internet is correct.
 This article will help you understand the elements of aquaponics so you can make informed decisions about this exciting new way of growing food.

 Aquaponics combines recirculating aquaculture and hydroponics.
 Water from fish tanks flows to the root zone of plants and pumped back to the fish.

-The University of the Virgin Islands (UVI) has been operating a large research system for decades.
-The fish tanks drain through physical filters to hundreds of square feet of grow beds, which drain into a sump.
+The University of the Virgin Islands (UVI) has been operating an extensive research system for decades.
+The fish tanks drain through physical filters to hundreds of square feet of grow beds, which flow into a sump.
 A pump in the central sump then pushes the water back to the fish tanks.
-The vast majority of profit from such a system comes from the plants but the largest cost center is fish feed.
+The vast majority of profit from such a system comes from the plants, but the largest cost center is fish feed.

 Mechanical systems are required to ensure fish and plants have adequate oxygen.
 Systems for lighting, heating, and cooling may also be required either for crops grown out of season or to maximize growth.

 What are the benefits of aquaponics?

 There are many benefits of aquaponics, and growers are motivated by goals that may be diverse.
 A few of these benefits and objectives are: